BLOG

 Stay on the high road of walking your talk with routine reminders of your values, promises, and responsibilities.

-What Being A Winged Naval Aviator Taught Me About Commitment
+What My First Squadron CO Taught Me About Commitment

 When I was a newly winged naval aviator, flying A-7E Corsair II jets off the USS Constellation, one of my first squadron commanding officers was a High-Trust Leader, Commander L.J.
 Vernon, who lived the 5C’s every day.